BO-WEI-CHEN/Movie_Ticket_Online_Booking_System/README.md

-# Simple_Movie_Booking_System
+# What_a_Simple_Movie_Booking_System
-By using Java, to build a simple movie booking system
+By using Java, to build a simple movie booking system but without GUI.